Fruits and vegetables: standard import values and additional import duties

 Background

-Under the current rules, additional duties are not imposed where imports are unlikely to disturb the EU market for a product, or where the impacts of tariffs would be disproportionate (Regulation 1308/2013, Art.
-182(2).
+Prior to these new Regulations, additional duties could not be imposed where imports were unlikely to disturb the EU market for a product, or where the impacts of additional duties would be disproportionate (Regulation 1308/2013, Art.
+182(2)).

 Resources